tessapower/tessapower.github.io/src/index.md

 <img alt="Me!" src="/assets/profile-photo.png" width="200" style="float:left;
-vertical-align:middle;margin:20px 10px"/> I'm a software engineer studying comp sci at VUW.
+vertical-align:middle;margin:20px 10px"/> I'm a software engineer studying computer science and graphics at Victoria University of Wellington.
 We'll get along great if you like C++, dogs, or terrible puns!

 In a previous life, I worked at tech startups big and small, and studied Mechatronics at a German University.